Dechea/Fauna-IaC_Action/README.md

 - Automatically code coverage upload to Sonarcloud, codecov etc.
 - Run test in parallel

+## Q&A

+### 1. What happens if one domain introduce a breaking change?
+Currently the whole Action would fail, because we run all tests from all Domains.
+Only if all tests passing, the changes will be applied to production.

 ## Support
 If you’d like help with this pipe, or you have an issue or feature request, let us know.
 The pipe is maintained by ci-team@dechea.com.